abdelrahim-hentabli/CS235Project/README.md

 This notebook uses FFT to analyze the apple stock series and uses the frequencies to predict 100 days worth of data

 ## K-Means Notebook
-`FourierTransform.ipynb`
+`clustering.ipynb`

-This notebook uses FFT to analyze the apple stock series and uses the frequencies to predict 100 days worth of data
+This notebook uses k-means clustering to analyze the relationship between stocks to allow for a recommender system for diversifying or specializing a portfolio.

 ## Recurring Neural Network Notebook
 `BestOutcome(2008)-10days.ipynb`